src-d/blog/content/post/clojure-ast.md

 That's the first rock in our road, we need to actually pass forms to `analyze`, which means we have to actually read a source file and convert it to a form.
 It's ok, Clojure provides functions to do exactly that.

-Our first attempt at do this was very naive, just using `read-string`.
+Our first attempt at doing this was very naive, just using `read-string`.
 Unfortunately, a Clojure program can have more than one form in it and `read-string` only reads one form from the string.
 That is ok too, we can resort to `read` and a reader.

 ```clojure